Step 1: Understanding the options

 When an employee raises a formal grievance, their employer should follow a formal procedure.

-Your workplace should have its own grievance procedure, otherwise you must follow the steps in this guide and the Acas Code of Practice on disciplinary and grievance procedures.
+Your organisation should have its own grievance procedure.
+Otherwise you must follow the steps in this guide and the Acas Code of Practice on disciplinary and grievance procedures.

-If your workplace has its own grievance procedure, it should:
+If your organisation has its own grievance procedure, it should:

 The Acas Code and the law